 Ideally you should plan fuel requirements for your ESSE wood burning stove or range cooker a season ahead, and store your logs in a dry location where air can circulate through them.
-Managing your log store and preparing logs and kindling is all part of the enjoyment of a wood burning stove and wood burning range cookers, and if done correctly, will undoubtedly reward you with the natural smells, sights and sounds that are all unique to wood burning.

 Just click on the headings below for some helpful tips and more information about the types of wood suitable for wood burning stoves and range cookers, how to store and season wood, how to light a fire, what happens in the wood burning process and some of the environmental benefits of using ESSE wood burning stoves and range cookers.

 If wood is burnt cleanly then smoke, which contains some pollutants and particulate matter is reduced.
 ESSE’s unique, patent pending Afterburn2™ system significantly reduces smoke and produces an exceptionally clean burn.

 So when you use a Woodfired ESSE stove you are making a valuable contribution to the future health of our planet.
 It is also worth pointing out that the wood ash is an excellent plant fertiliser and can be put to good use in your garden or vegetable patch.

 It makes sense to extend those carbon neutral, environmental and cost benefits to the provision of domestic hot water and also to powering your central heating system.